-- Currency competition is nothing new, nor is electronic delivery of value. - Many currencies are government-issued and backed by the monetary policy of the issuing government. - There are also micro-currencies of many types. - Famously, cigarettes became a currency among POWs during WWII.
+- Global currency competition is nothing new, nor is electronic delivery of value. - Many currencies are government-issued and supported by the monetary policy of the issuing government's central bank. - There are also micro-currencies of many types. - Famously, cigarettes became a currency among POWs during WWII. - A folk theorem from monetary theory says "anything can be a currency." - I want to view cryptocurrencies of various types as new entrants into the ongoing global currency competition.\